 1. If you’re making the change from traditional billable hours consulting to productised services and want to spend a couple of hours going over your proposed packages, you can book a couple of hours with me to make sure you’ve got this covered.
 Here’s how to book a one-off strategy session with me

-2. If you’d like to talk about getting ongoing one to one business coaching for repositioning and pivoting your business, here’s how to get together for a coffee and cake, either in person in Brighton, or online if you’re somewhere else in the world.
+2. If you’d like to talk about getting ongoing one to one business coaching for repositioning and pivoting your business, here’s how to get together for a coffee and cake online.

 Linda Sondergaard, Brunno Tozzo from Unsplash, Ruth Hartnup from Flickr Creative Commons